yusuftaufiq/dotfiles/README.md

   > :warning: To know which shell scripts will be executed and which files will be modified or replaced, you can look at [`.chezmoiignore`](./.chezmoiignore) and [`.chezmoiexternal.toml.tmpl`](./.chezmoiexternal.toml.tmpl)

-  > :info: `terminal` require zsh, tmux, fzf, bat, fd-find, neofetch, git.
+  > :information_source: `terminal` require zsh, tmux, fzf, bat, fd-find, neofetch, git.
 This will be installed automatically if you are using an Ubuntu or Debian-based distro.
   > You will also need to manually change your terminal font to use any Nerd Fonts.

-  > :info: `appearance` require GNOME Extensions [from this section](#whats-in-it), conky, conky-all, cava, lyricstify, tilda.
+  > :information_source: `appearance` require GNOME Extensions [from this section](#whats-in-it), conky, conky-all, cava, lyricstify, tilda.
 This (except Pop Cosmic and Pop Shell) will be installed automatically if you are using an Ubuntu or Debian-based distro.

 - Finally, apply with the following command: